ramistry/cse15l-lab-reports/Lab_report_1.md

 2) ls stands for list
 3) cd stands for change directory
 4) This is what it looks like in VS code: ![Image](ls_and_cd.png)
+5) To exit the server, you must type in 'exit'.